xsantanax/chat-interface/README.md

 - Github - Chosen as the platform for hosting and sharing repositories, along with managing development and production environments.

-- Github Actions - Chosen for
+- Github Actions - Chosen for automating CI/CD pipelines.

-  (Jenkins: Could be used instead of Github Actions)
+- Vercel has been chosen for managing the CI/CD Pipelines (Continuous Integration and Continuous Deployment Pipelines) using Github Actions, watching updates on Github and automatically building, testing and deploying new pushed versions.
+This reduces manual errors and improves deployment speed, making software development more reliable, scalable and performant.

-- Vercel has been chosen for managing the CI/CD Pipelines (Continuous Integration and Continuous Deployment Pipelines), watching updates on Github and automatically building, testing and deploying new pushed versions.
-This reduces manual errors and improves deployment speed.
+(Jenkins could be used instead of Vercel and Github Actions)

 <!-- - Docker and Kubernetes: Containerization using Docker and orchestration with Kubernetes facilitate deployment and scalability of containerized applications, improving efficiency and management. -->